GingaShift/AstroPhenomena-Explorer/docs/00_ai_operating_system.md

 ---

-## 12. Current Phase
+## 13. Current Project State

+AstroPhenomena Explorer is past its initial conceptual phase.

-The project is currently in the conceptual design phase.
+It is currently in a **conceptual consolidation and prototype audit phase**.

-The priority is not to write production code.

-The priority is to build:
+The project is not starting from zero: some experimental code, visualizations and Streamlit modules may already exist.

+Existing code must not automatically be considered final architecture, but useful prior work must not be ignored either.

+Current deliverables in progress:

-* the project philosophy;
+* project philosophy;
-* the AI workflow;
+* AI workflow;
-* the scientific map;
+* scientific map;
-* the architecture;
+* architecture;
-* the roadmap;
+* roadmap;
+* design direction.

+Current objectives:

-* the design direction;
+* clarify the long-term vision;
-* the first interface concepts.
+* define the scientific and pedagogical foundations;

-Coding should begin only when the first module has a clear scientific purpose, a defined user scenario, and an expandable architecture.
+* audit existing prototypes and decide what is worth keeping;
+* separate experimental work from stable platform components;
+* prepare the transition from exploratory prototypes to a coherent architecture.

+When to write code is governed by the **Design-to-Code Definition of Done**, not by a blanket prohibition.

 ---

-## 13. First Scientific Focus
+## 14. First Scientific Focus

 The first scientific focus is: